Serie „Earth Top View“

 Year: 2024

 How did this work come about?
-Last year, I rented a large shop for three months on the Niki de St. Phalle Promenade in Hanover, directly beneath the main train station.
+In 2023, I rented a large shop for three months on the Niki de St. Phalle Promenade in Hanover, directly beneath the main train station.
 It's 27 meters long and has a window front of the same length.
 Visitors often came in, drawn to the painting "Shadows on the Wall."

 Shadows on the wall